Tyler Watt

 Tyler Watt (born September 21, 1990) is a Canadian politician who was elected as a member of Provincial Parliament (MPP) in the 2025 Ontario general election.
 He represents the electoral district of Nepean as a member of the Ontario Liberal Party.

 Watt, a registered nurse, is openly gay.
 He previously ran in the same district in the 2022 Ontario general election, losing narrowly to Lisa MacLeod, before winning the seat in 2025 after MacLeod retired from the legislature.

+Personal life

+Tyler grew up in Barrhaven, Nepean.
+Tyler attended John McCrae Secondary School before pursuing his Bachelor of Science in Biology at Trent University, and then his Bachelor of Science in Nursing at St. Lawrence College in Kingston.

+Electoral record

+Watt is the current Liberal Party critic for Training, Colleges & University, Long Term Care.